mantaskaveckas/react-siema/README.md

 ## Options

-Component comes with some default settings, that can be adjusted vie props.
+Component comes with some default settings, that can be adjusted via props.

 ```
 resizeDebounce: 250